natir/rustyread/Readme.md

 ## Usage

-If previously you call badread like this:
+If previously you called badread like this:

 ```
 badread simulate --reference {reference path} --quantity {quantity} > {reads}.fastq